AljoschaMeyer/valuable-value/README.md

 ### Equality

 The equality relation on values is an [equivalence relation](https://en.wikipedia.org/wiki/Equivalence_relation).
-Its definition is very straightforward, except that it distinguishes between positive and negative floating-point zeros, unlike the IEEE 754 standard:

 - `nil` is equal to `nil` and no other value
 - `false` is equal to `false` and no other value
 - `true` is equal to `true` and no other value
-- two floats are equal if and only if their bit representation is equal (since there are no NaN values, the only way this differs from the usual IEEE 754 equality on floats is for negative and positive zero)
+- two floats are equal if and only if their bit representation is equal (beware, this differs from the usual IEEE 754 equality on floats in that negative and positive zero are considered non-equal and in that NaNs are equal to themselves - although NaNs of differing bit patterns are still unequal)
 - two ints are equal if and only if their bit representation is equal (note that unlike floats, there is no distinct value for a negative 0)
-- two strings are equal if and only if they they are bitwise equal
 - two arrays are equal if and only if they have the same length and they are element-wise equal
-- two sets are equal if and only if every value within the first set is also a value within the second set and vice versa
 - two maps are equal if and only if every key in the first map is also a key in the second map and vice versa, and both maps associate equal values with equal keys

 ### Linear Order